Kaiserkrone: Nr. 1 Hut-To-Hut Tour Through the Wilder Kaiser

 Book Now

-Is the Kaiserkrone for me?
+Is the Kaiserkrone for Me?

 In short, if you are a novice mountain adventurer with good fitness and a healthy amount of perseverance, the Kaiserkrone may just be your next step.
-If you are not quite sure yet but would like to give it a try, then perhaps our custom package, the Kaiser’s little Crown, is for you.
+If you are not quite sure yet but would like to give it a try, then perhaps our custom package, the Kaiser’s Little Crown, is for you.

-Is the Kaiserkrone for me?
+Is the Kaiserkrone for Me?

 If you have never done a hut-to-hut hike before, a 5-day hike can be overwhelming to begin with.
 Because mountain hiking and Austrian mountain hut culture is simply not for everyone, we recommend starting with a shorter hike.
 This way you can quietly discover if this is your type of vacation or if you prefer day hikes.
 Because the hiking trails are not very technical and you sleep in both hotels and mountain huts, the Wilder Kaiser mountain range is the ideal place to get your first mountain hiking experience with the Kaiser’s little Crown.